Reducing Good Energy’s emissions

 Good Energy exists to enable people to fight the climate crisis.
 But running our business results in carbon emissions of our own.
 On this page, you can read about how we’re making the way that we work as green as possible.

-To see everything else we’re doing to achieve our purpose of powering a cleaner, greener future – from the renewable generators we support to setting up our Good Future Board – read our latest Purpose report.
+To see everything else we’re doing to achieve our purpose of powering a cleaner, greener future – from becoming a heat pump installer to accelerating the transition to green transport – take a look at highlights from our 2022 annual report.

 Tracking our progress